MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/deployment/system-requirement-business-central-v17.md

 <sup>1</sup>Effective April 2022, Office365 (legacy) authentication will no longer be supported for Dataverse/Dynamics 365 Sales environments on existing tenants.
 For more information, see [Important changes (deprecations) coming in Power Apps, Power Automate and customer engagement apps](/power-platform/important-changes-coming#deprecation-of-office365-authentication-type-and-organizationserviceproxy-class-for-connecting-to-dataverse).

-<sup>2</sup> Requires the registration of a third party application in Azure AD.
-For more information, see [To register an application in Azure AD for connecting from Business Central to Dataverse](/dynamics365/business-central/admin-how-to-set-up-a-dynamics-crm-connection#to-register-an-application-in-azure-ad-for-connecting-from-business-central-to-dataverse).
+<sup>2</sup> Requires the registration of a third party application in Microsoft Entra ID.
+For more information, see [To register an application in Microsoft Entra ID for connecting from Business Central to Dataverse](/dynamics365/business-central/admin-how-to-set-up-a-dynamics-crm-connection#to-register-an-application-in-azure-ad-for-connecting-from-business-central-to-dataverse).

 <sup>3</sup> AD, IFD, and OAuth types are supported with on-premises version of Dynamics 365 Sales.
 OAuth and Office 365 (legacy – basic) and Office 365 (modern – MFA) authentication are supported for online versions of Dynamics 365 Sales.
 For more information about authentication types, see [Connection strings in XRM tooling to connect to Dynamics 365](/previous-versions/dynamicscrm-2016/developers-guide/mt608573(v=crm.8)).